StackStorm/st2docs/docs/source/reference/packs.rst

      set the ``ref`` value explicitly in ``pack.yaml``.
 Finally the email attribute in ``pack.yaml`` must contain a properly formatted email address.

+     The ``python_versions`` field declares which Python versions this pack supports.
+Packs submitted to the StackStorm Exchange will run CI checks for the declared Python version(s). |st2| will check this field when installing packs, and not allow installation with unsupported major Python versions.
+If this field is missing, it assumes only Python **2** is supported.

 3. Create the :doc:`action </actions>`.
 An action consists of meta data, and entrypoint.
 The following example simply echoes a greeting.